-Contributions from CTC members are an essential part of Cycle magazine and the Cycling UK website.
+Contributions from Cycling UK members are an essential part of Cycle magazine and the Cycling UK website.

 Everything you send to the magazine will be read either by the editor of Cycle or the website editor.
 But due to the volume of material received, not everything that’s sent will be published, and you may have to wait a couple of weeks before getting a reply.

 Each issue the editor selects a representative cross-section of letters and emails for the letters pages.
 Many more letters are received than are published.
 However, all letters and emails to the editor are assumed to be for publication unless you state otherwise.
 Letters should include your full name, along with your address and/or membership number.
 We reserve the right to edit letters for reasons of space, clarity or libel.
 All letters are read and acknowledged but we can’t guarantee that yours will be published, or that you’ll get anything other than a boiler-plate reply.

 You can use the letters pages to comment on any cycling topic, but if you have a specific complaint or query about Cycling UK policy that you want answering, you should address it to the relevant councillor or HQ officer; the editor can only provide an opinion and a platform for debate.